-The introduction and/or transitions shall include all titles and poets read and should relate to the audience why the poetry was chosen.
+The introduction and/or transitions shall include all titles and poets read and should inform the audience why the poetry was chosen.
 If the program is woven, it shall be stated in the introduction, and the different poems should be distinguishable through interpretation.
+If song lyrics are used as transitions between poems, it shall be stated in the introduction.